Strathmerton: History

 Strathmerton Post Office opened on 1 September 1879.
 In 1888 on the arrival of the railway a Strathmerton Township Post Office opened near the station.
 In 1891 this was renamed Strathmerton.

 The local railway station was opened on the railway to Cobram in 1888, with the line to Tocumwal opened in 1905.
 The last regular passenger service was in 1993.
 Before road changes, Strathmerton was known as the intersection of the Goulburn Valley Highway and the Murray Valley Highway and was the northernmost town directly north of Melbourne still in Victoria.

-The Kraft factory in Strathmerton was acquired by Bega Cheese in December 2008 with Bega claiming that production will double in the following five years.
-On May 6, 2025 Bega announced their intention to shut down their Strathmerton factory by mid-2026, in a move that was expected to save the company $30 million annually.
-The lay-offs are expected to directly affect around 300 employees within area and expected cause a negative ripple-on effect for the township.
+The Kraft factory in Strathmerton was acquired by Bega Cheese in December 2008, with Bega claiming that production would double in the following five years.
+On May 6, 2025, Bega announced their intention to shut down their Strathmerton factory by mid-2026, in a move that was expected to save the company $30 million annually.
+The layoffs are expected to directly affect around 300 employees within the area, and cause a negative ripple-on effect for the township.